Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 December 19th, 2008 · No Comments

-Dr. Daniel Amen states that January is the busiest month in mental health treatment nationwide.
+In his recent newsletter, he states that January is the busiest month in mental health treatment nationwide.
 For many, the holidays bring a lot of unpleasant memories, unrealized expectations and stress.
 It is easy to get into the comfort zone of overeating, isolating and abusing alcohol and drugs.
-Unfortunately, the temporary relief provided by indulging wears off fast and leaves you feeling worse.
-And, the damage you do to your brain sets the stage for repeated failure.

 [Read more →]